duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 # I/O redirection and piping

-In bash there are three standard streams of communication
+In programming there are three standard streams of communication

 * standard input (stdin)
 * standard output (stdout)